mfaani/mfaani/content/posts/what-is-uitransitionview/index.md

 I googled Apple documents, but found notihing on `UITransitionView`.
 It's private API.
-I had suspicions about what it was...
+I had suspicions for why I was seeing it...
 So I opened up a sample project to test things out.

 The following is the view hierachy I got for **presenting** the yellow VC on another VC.